5c4lar/tady/README.md

 uv run scripts/experiments/train.py -m dataset=mix_all epoch=1 process=16
 ```
 ## Eval
+The data for the tables are provided in `artifacts.tar.gz`, which can be reproduced with the commands listed below.

+### Tady
 Export the model
 ```bash
 # Export model for Tady and ablations